A scientific model is a simplification of reality used to predict the behaviour of a real-life

 |MphR Protein Data Bank||-527,085||---|

-After selecting these results, we downloaded the FASTA protein sequences and compare them.
+After selecting these results, we downloaded the FASTA protein sequences and compared them.
 Worth mentioning, for erythromycin two out of the five selected sequences had the same mutations and for clarithromycin this happened with 3 out of the 5 selected sequences.
-We interpreted this as a good sign: if several of the best sequences have the same mutations, we expect these mutations to surely increase the binding affinity of MphR to macrolides.
+We interpreted this as a good sign: if several of the best sequences have the same mutations, we expect these mutations to likely increase the binding affinity of MphR to macrolides.
 An important issue to point out is that even if our protein was an homodimer, we obtained different predicted mutations for the two chains.
-We talked with some people experienced in modelling and they recommended us to work with the mutations obtained in chain A, since we already had problems with the docking of the ligand with chain B, as above mentioned.
-Therefore, we agreed with our wet-lab team that we would order the MphR with the mutations obtained in chain A to test them.
-Below, we show the ordered sequences (Figure 12): (i) one sequence with the common mutations for erythromycin and clarithromycin, (ii) two sequences of the mutations obtained for erythromycin, concretely, the sequence with the best score and the sequences that had the same mutations and (iii) two sequences of the mutations obtained for clarithromycin, the sequence with the best score and the sequences that had the same mutations.
+We talked with Maria Sammalkorpi and Bart Rooijakkers, who have experience in modelling and they recommended us to work with the mutations obtained in chain A, since we already had problems with the docking of the ligand with chain B, as above mentioned.
+Therefore, we agreed with our team that we would order the MphR with the mutations obtained in chain A to test them.
+Below, we show the ordered sequences (Fig. 12): (i) one sequence with the common mutations for erythromycin and clarithromycin, (ii) two sequences of the mutations obtained for erythromycin, concretely, the sequence with the best score and the sequences that had the same mutations and (iii) two sequences of the mutations obtained for clarithromycin, the sequence with the best score and the sequences that had the same mutations.

-Since the concentration of macrolide antibiotics is very low in the wastewaters (Figure 2), we
+Since the concentration of macrolide antibiotics is very low in the wastewaters (Fig. 2), we

 investigated ways to further increase the sensitivity of the biosensor.
 One way to do this, would be

 to increase the concentration of macrolides within the cells.
-After researching, we came up with a
+After researching, we found a

-paper by Mohammad et al. (2010) in which it was shown that the modification of the
+paper by Mohammad and colleagues in which it was shown that the modification of the

 transmembrane protein FhuA could potentially increase the amount of some molecules such as